mojomojo1/bootkon/docs/labs/5_dataplex.md

 ### LAB Section: Data Profiling

 Dataplex data profiling lets you identify common statistical characteristics of the columns in your BigQuery tables.
 This information helps you to understand and analyze your data more effectively.

 Information like typical data values, data distribution, and null counts can accelerate analysis.
 When combined with data classification, data profiling can detect data classes or sensitive information that, in turn, can enable access control policies.
-Dataplex also uses this information to recommend rules for data quality checks.
-Dataplex lets you better understand the profile of your data by creating a data profiling scan.
+Dataplex also uses this information to recommend rules for data quality check and lets you better understand the profile of your data by creating a data profiling scan.
-The following diagram shows how Dataplex scans data to report on statistical characteristics.

 ---